githika99/C_Programs/Game_Of_Life/README.md

 2. Any dead cell with exactly three live neighbors becomes a live cell.
 3. All other cells die, either due to loneliness or overcrowding.

-The animation does not work, but the rest project does.

 (ncurses does not print out anything, it is always set to false).
 For this project, life.c contains a main function and universe.c contains many other functions used by the main function.

 Building